rfitak/Circular_Biology/README.md

 dev.copy(png, file = "circle1.png")
 dev.off()
 ```
-The above command should save the plot as png file called 'circle1.png' in your default folder.
+The above command should save the plot as a png file called 'circle1.png' in your default folder.
 For the last step, let's plot our data as just black points, then the mean angle as a red arrow, and save the result:
 ```R
 plot(data.circular)